frayel/camundatools/README.md

-# CamundaCmd
+# CamundaTools

-CamundaCmd is a Python REST api client for the workflow and decision automation engine Camunda.
+CamundaTools is a Python REST api client for the workflow and decision automation engine Camunda.

-CamundaCmd takes care of Camunda-specific characteristics and gives you an intuitive Python interface so you can focus on developing your actual business application.
+CamundaTools takes care of Camunda-specific characteristics and gives you an intuitive Python interface so you can focus on developing your actual business application.
-So CamundaCmd deals with http requests, nested dictionaries, camelCase keys, datetime formatting and more for you.
+So CamundaTools deals with http requests, nested dictionaries, camelCase keys, datetime formatting and more for you.
-CamundaCmd also bring command-line utils to manage deployment, instances and tasks.
+CamundaTools also bring command-line utils to manage deployment, instances and tasks.

 # Deploy a bpm
     deployment = Deployment('http://localhost:8080/engine-rest', 'demo', 'demo')